apache/mesos/docs/authorization.md

                                  ]
         }

-7. Framework `foo` can only register with the `analytics` role but no other roles.
-Also, no other framework can register with any roles or run tasks.
+7. Principal `foo` can register frameworks with the `analytics` role and no other role.
+No other principal can register frameworks with any role, including `*`.

         {
           "permissive": false,